KondaveeteChennakesava/life-skills-track-exercises/SOLID_Principles.md

 ## Interface Segregation Principle

-No client should be forced to depend on methods it does not use.
+* No client should be forced to depend on methods it does not use.
-One fat interface need to be split in to many smaller and relevant interfaces so that clients can know about the interfaces that are relevant to them.
+* One fat interface needs to be split into many smaller and relevant interfaces so that clients can know about the interfaces that are relevant to them.

-The LSP was first used and formulated by Robert C. Martin while consulting for Xerox.
+* The LSP was first used and formulated by Robert C. Martin while consulting for Xerox.

 <pre>
 <code>